Ensure your CV format is structured to best highlight your unique experience and life situation.

 Remember to check the job advert for particular skills your target employer is looking for and include them on your CV.
 By personalising your skills section to the company’s requirements, you show that you’ve got the right qualifications and fully understand makes you a good candidate for the position.

-The more detail you can provide, the better.
+The more detail your work experience section provides, the better.
 Specific examples are more impactful than generic ones because they lend credibility to your statements while also showing employers and families what you can help students achieve if hired.

 Not sure how to quantify your bullet points?
 Here are a few ideas to help you get started: